IRCAD-IHU/sight-doc/SAD/src/ErrorHandling.rst

 - ``SLM_ERROR_IF(const std::stringstream&, CONDITION)``
 - ``SLM_FATAL_IF(const std::stringstream&, CONDITION)``

-Keep in mind reporting errors this way is for developpers.
+Keep in mind reporting errors this way is for developers.
 To handle a real error and inform the user, please use real user errors, usually using GUI features as shown in the section below.

 Trace code